Synapxe-DNA/healthhub-content-optimization/content-optimization/README.md

 ./scripts/setup_dvc.ps1
 ```

-After running, the script would have added the remote data repositories and set the credentials in a local configuration file (i.e. not versioned controlled).
+After running the command, the script would have added the remote data repositories in the [config](../.dvc/config) file and set the credentials in a local configuration file (i.e. not versioned controlled).

 Lastly, run the following command to get the latest version of the raw data: